Bartek030/SimpleBattleArena/README.md

 # Simple Battle Arena
-> This is my training project in which I have HTML, CSS and JS basics.
+> This is my training project in which I have exercised HTML, CSS and JS basics.

 ## Technologies Used
 - HTML